-Next weekend we decided to go from Kotka to Svartholm island with a small fleet of three yachts.
+Next weekend we decided to go from Kotka to Svartholm Island with a small fleet of three yachts.
 Hike for 2 days.
-4-5 hours to the island, on the island - overnight, and the next day - back.
+4-5 hours to the island, overnight on the island, and the next day - back.

 Svartholm Island is a small island off the coast of Finland, 2 nautical miles south of Lovisa.

-On the island there is an open-air museum - an ancient sea bastion fortress.
+There is an open-air museum on the island - an ancient sea bastion fortress.
 The construction of the fortress began in 1748, when the island belonged to Sweden.
-The fortress lost its defensive significance when Finland became part of Russia as a result of the Russian-Swedish war in 1809.
+The fortress lost its defensive significance when Finland became part of Russia as a result of the Russian-Swedish War in 1809.
 In the future, the fortress was used as a prison.
 In 1855, during the Crimean War, Svartholm was destroyed by an Anglo-French squadron.

 Currently, the fortress has been restored (the restoration began in 1930).

 The island has several berths.
 Parking is free.
 But there is no water or electricity.
-There is water in a column in the center of the island.
-There is a restaurant on the island where you can enjoy a delicious dinner after a sea crossing.
+There is water in the column in the center of the island.
+There is a restaurant on the island where you can have a delicious dinner after a sea crossing.

-On the approach to the island, a cloud caught up with us, the wind died down.
-We were worried that we would have to moor in the rain, and the rest of the route, a couple of miles, went under the engine.
+On the approach to the island, a cloud was catching up with us, the wind died down.
+We were worried that we would have to moor in the rain, and the rest of the route, a couple of miles, passed under the engine.
 As a result, our yacht came last, when the other members of the "mini-expedition" had already bought up and were fully ready for dinner.
 However, first of all we explored the island.

-Like all the islands in Finland, Svartholm is interesting and beautiful in its own way.
-Like all the islands of Finland, there is not a single speck on it.
-Maybe because they clean up, but most likely because they do not litter: -) There is a warning that snakes can be found (we did not meet them).
-The paths that run along the dangerous cliffs are fenced with wooden handrails.
-We also met campers in tents.
-It is prudent to do this on the island there are already stones with rings screwed into them for stretching tents.
+Like all islands in Finland, Svartholm is interesting and beautiful in its own way.
+As on all the islands of Finland, there is not a single speck on it.
+Maybe because they clean up, but most likely because they do not litter :-) There is a warning that snakes may meet (we did not meet).
+The paths running along dangerous cliffs are fenced with wooden handrails.
+We also met vacationers in tents.
+Prudently for this, there are already stones on the island with rings screwed into them for stretching tents.

-Very interesting island!
-We will definitely go there more than once, I hope.
+A very interesting island!
+We will definitely come there more than once, I hope.

-And of course, we ended the evening with a friendly gathering in the cockpit of the An Li yacht.
+And of course, we ended the evening with a friendly get-together in the cockpit of the An Li yacht.